shorebirdtech/website/src/pages/jobs.md

 Our engineering work is _building_ Flutter, but don't really get to use it much.
-Shorebird engineers should have some familiarity with Dart and Flutter is helpful, but mostly we need people who want to talk to customers and then build things to solve their problems (whether by writing code, docs, or whatever).
+Shorebird engineers should have some familiarity with Dart and Flutter, but mostly we need people who want to talk to customers and then build things to solve their problems (whether by writing code, docs, or whatever).